 Article Fifteen

-The Annual General Assembly shall appoint two auditors of nationality different from that of the treasurer for a renewable three-year term, and give them the responsibility of auditing the Association's accounts.
-Professional auditing will be considered as the volume expands.
+The Annual General Assembly shall appoint one auditor of nationality different from that of the treasurer for a renewable four years term, and give her/him the responsibility of auditing internally the Association's accounts.
+Professional external auditing will be considered as the volume expands.

 Article Sixteen